jobs.ac.uk - Great jobs for bright people

 Academic Work In The Netherlands: What You Need To Know

-The Netherlands can be a fantastic place for academics to work: salaries are relatively good, holidays generous, and there is a rigourous research culture, especially in science and technology.
+The Netherlands can be a fantastic place for academics to work: salaries are relatively good, holidays generous, and there is a rigorous research culture, especially in science and technology.
 What do you need to know to take advantage of these opportunities?

 The structure of Dutch higher education.